Application

 • Individual journeys and development: one of the things we particularly prize is the way we work to nurture, challenge and encourage personal growth and development.
 The course has the journey of 'you' at its heart: the person you wish to be, providing you with the enthusiasm and knowledge you need change the world around us.

-• Early Childhood options: You can dip your toe into another course; as well as the BA (Hons) Education course, you will have the opportunity in your second and third year to take one or two modules from the Early Childhood Studies course.
+• Early Childhood options: you can dip your toe into another course; as well as the BA (Hons) Education course, you will have the opportunity in your second and third year to take one or two modules from the Early Childhood Studies course.

-• Other learning opportunities: Take advantage of paid or unpaid work based learning module/s to help you stand out when it comes to starting your career.
+• Other learning opportunities: take advantage of paid or unpaid work based learning module/s to help you stand out when it comes to starting your career.
 You can also participate in education-related volunteering; or pursue the myriad of opportunities available to all University of Plymouth students on our extensive, exciting city centre campus.

 A local representative of University of Plymouth in Singapore is available online to assist you with enquiries about this course.